Visualizing high-dimensional loss landscapes with Hessian directions: Discussion and conclusion

-Our numerical experiments on two commonly used image classifiers, ResNet-56 and DenseNet-121, are in accordance with our reasoning and identify marked differences in the projections that are based on Hessian and random directions.
-Our results are also connected to the ongoing debate on the connection between flatness of a certain loss region and generalizability (\ie, the ability to effectively use trained neural networks on unseen data).
+Our numerical experiments on different image classifiers and a function approximation task are in accordance with our reasoning and identify marked differences in the projections that are based on Hessian and random directions.
+Our results also address the ongoing debate on the connection between flatness of a certain loss region and generalizability (\ie, the ability to effectively use trained neural networks on unseen data).
 Dinh \etal~\cite{DBLP:conf/icml/DinhPBB17} provided a detailed discussion on different mechanisms (\eg, reparameterization of flat regions) that indicate that sharp minima can achieve good generalization properties.
 Their work also highlighted the importance of clear definitions of flatness.
 Our work shows that flatness in randomly projected loss landscapes might be just apparent and a consequence of (large) principal curvatures of opposite sign that cancel out each other.